Skip to main content

 How we use your personal data

 You will now need an accepted identification (ID) document, with your photo on it, to vote in person at polling stations in English local elections and referendums, mayoral and Police and Crime Commissioner elections and UK Parliament by–elections from 4 May 2023 onwards.
-If you don’t have one that is on the list of accepted photo ID documents – like a driving licence or passport – you will be able to apply for a Voter Authority Certificate which will allow you to vote on the day.
+If you do not have one that is on the list of accepted photo ID documents – like a driving licence or passport – you will be able to apply for a Voter Authority Certificate which will allow you to vote on the day.

 We will use your data to process your Voter Authority Certificate application and issue a Voter Authority Certificate as appropriate.
 This will require us to share your data with certain partners and service providers, which we explain below.